emilopez/titi/README.md

 ### How to use titi

-titi has two files to be used:

-* titi : the main satelital image viewer
-* tit-k: a useful tool to make massive calcs over a set of images
+titi has two different flavours, using QT and Wx libraries.
+You can use titi opening the corresponding folder and running titi.py

-You can run anyone from the command line:
+You can run from the command line (or clicking over it):

     python titi.py

-or

-    python titi-k.py

-From the main viewer, titi, you can invoke titi-k using the graphical user interface over the menues.

 ### Dependencies
 * python-numpy
 * python-matplotlib